Start preventing running injuries with this knowledge

 Sweat the small stuff

-Sarah Bair's tips will help you start your run safely.
+Sarah Bair's tips will help you start your run safely and understand how to avoid running injuries.
 If you want an extra boost during your run, make sure you have a good set of shoes and clothes!

 Need help finding the right shoes?
 Check out our Shoe Finder.
 As someone who takes care of high-level runners on a daily basis, Sarah Bair will be the first to admit it can be easy to overlook the little things.

 She and a group of friends recently drove 9.5 hours in one day from Seattle, Washington to Hungry Horse, Montana.
 To prep for the long haul, the group did some yoga the evening they arrived in preparation for their biggest hiking day in the morning.